flinesse/fatamatsu/zola.md

   - [Introduction](https://keats.github.io/tera/docs/#introduction)
     - {{ and }} for expressions
     - {% and %} for statements
+      - {%- to trim whitespace before a statement and -%} to trim whitespace after
     - {# and #} for comments
   - [Data structures](https://keats.github.io/tera/docs/#data-structures)
   - [Manipulating data](https://keats.github.io/tera/docs/#manipulating-data)